stelic/limitload/doc/en/scripting.rst

         )

 Colonel Arend isn't pleased at all with what had happened to him during the mission.
 Now however we are seeing the consequences of the previous choice, in the introductory dialogue of the mission.
 As it can be noticed, depending on which two pilots went to patrol the southern sector, those two will go missing in action.

-Regarding general options of the mission, or flags as we call them, at this moment there are:

-* ``mission_skipmenu``, if it is ``True``, skips the stage and all menus of the stage and jumps immediately to ``mission_inconv``.
-* ``mission_skipconfirm``, at the end of every stage dialogue, the player is offered two buttons, to repeat dialogue or to proceed further.
-If this option is set to ``True``, those two buttons don't show up.
-* ``mission_menumusic``, music that is played in the background, in the main menu of the stage.
-* ``mission_debriefing``, can have three strings as values:
-    - ``"early"``, report from the mission (along with statistics) is showing up before ``mission_outconv`` dialogue.
-    - ``"late"``, report from the mission (along with statistics) is showing up after ``mission_outconv`` dialogue.
-    - ``"skip"``, report from the mission (along with statistics) doesn't show up at all.
-* ``mission_mustdrink``, this is about the dialogue ``mission_drinkconv``.
-This dialogue between missions is optional by default, however if the mission designer judges that player, for some reason, has to see it before he can proceed to introduction of the next mission, ``mission_inconv``, he can set this flag to ``True``.
-In that case, introductory dialogue will be permanently locked until the player watches this optional dialogue at least once.

-Important note: number of options, or flags, as well as the way of stage construction, are not yet final, and it is very possible that a lot will change in the future.

 With this, we conclude the example 2.
 Comparing to example 1, which covered the basics of mission scripting and which will more or less remain an accurate manual, example 2 is far more perplexed.
 Especially because various elements are not yet built, and for some, here described, there is a realistic possibility that those will be altered in the future.
 Because of that, example 2 should be taken more as description of the concept than an accurate manual.